isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 It's the simplest.
 It avoids duplicate enumerator values.
-The default gives a consequtive set of values that is good for `switch`-statement implementations.
+The default gives a consecutive set of values that is good for `switch`-statement implementations.

 ##### Example